probmods/probmods2/chapters/02-generative-models.md

 That is, it's a *sampler* or *simulator*.
 From another perspective, `flip` is *itself* a characterization of the distribution over `true` and `false`.
 When we think about probabilistic programs we will often move back and forth between these two views, emphasizing either the sampling perspective or the distributional perspective.
-(With suitable restrictions this duality is complete: any Church program implicitly represents a distribution and any distribution can be represented by a Church program; see e.g., @Ackerman2011 for more details on this duality.)
+(With suitable restrictions this duality is complete: any WebPPL program implicitlyWebPPL represents a distribution and any distribution can be represented by a WebPPL program; see e.g., @Ackerman2011 for more details on this duality.)
 We return to this relationship between probability and simulation below.

-The `flip` function is the simplest XRP in Church, but you will find other XRPs corresponding to familiar probability distributions, such as `gaussian`, `gamma`, `dirichlet`, and so on.
+The `flip` function is the simplest way to interface with a distribution in WebPPL, but you will also find other familiar probability distributions, such as `gaussian`, `gamma`, `dirichlet`, and so on.
-Using these XRPs we can construct more complex expressions that describe more complicated sampling processes.
+Using these distributions we can construct more complex expressions that describe more complicated sampling processes.
 For instance here we describe a process that samples a number by multiplying two samples from a gaussian distribution:

 ~~~~
 gaussian(0,1) * gaussian(0,1)
 ~~~~

 What if we want to invoke this sampling process multiple times?
 We would like to construct a stochastic function that multiplies two Gaussians each time it is called.
-We can use `lambda` to construct such complex stochastic functions from the primitive ones.
+We can use `function` to construct such complex stochastic functions from the primitive ones.

 ~~~~
 var twoGaussians = function() { return gaussian(0,1) * gaussian(0,1) }
 viz.density(repeat(100, twoGaussians))
 ~~~~

-A lambda expression with an empty argument list, `(lambda () ...)`, is called a *thunk*: this is a function that takes no input arguments.
-If we apply a thunk (to no arguments!) we get a return value back, for example `(flip)`.
+A function expression with an empty argument list, `function () {...}`, is called a *thunk*: this is a function that takes no input arguments.
+If we apply a thunk (to no arguments!) we get a return value back, for example `flip()`.
 A thunk is an object that represents a whole *probability distribution*.
 Complex functions can also have arguments.
 Here is a stochastic function that will only sometimes double its input:

 ~~~~